shauninman/MinUI/skeleton/BASE/README.txt

 Copy "MinUI.zip" (without unzipping) to the root of the SD card that goes into the right slot (labeled TFGAME) of the RGB30.

+TRIMUI SMART

+Copy the "trimui" folder and "MinUI.zip" (without unzipping) to the root of the SD card.

+MIYOO MINI

+Copy the "miyoo" folder and "MinUI.zip" (without unzipping) to the root of the SD card.

 MIYOO MINI PLUS

 Copy the "miyoo354" folder and "MinUI.zip" (without unzipping) to the root of the SD card.

-MIYOO MINI

-Copy the "miyoo" folder and "MinUI.zip" (without unzipping) to the root of the SD card.

-TRIMUI SMART
+RG35XX

+MinUI is meant to be installed over a fresh copy of the stock Anbernic firmware.
+You can use the stock TF1 card, reports of its poor quality are greatly exaggerated and, as long as you are using the recommended two card setup, no userdata is stored on it.

-Copy the "trimui" folder and "MinUI.zip" (without unzipping) to the root of the SD card.
+Copy "dmenu.bin" to the root of the MISC partition of the TF1 card.
+Copy "MinUI.zip" (without unzipping) to the root of the TF2 card.

 ----------------------------------------
 Updating

-RG35XX / RGB30 / MIYOO MINI / MIYOO MINI PLUS / TRIMUI SMART
+RGB30 / MIYOO MINI / MIYOO MINI PLUS / TRIMUI SMART / RG35XX

 Copy "MinUI.zip" (without unzipping) to the root of the SD card containing your Roms.